Cheat Sheet: Breaking Down the Love Lives of Clare Crawley, Olivia Rodrigo & Kourtney Kardashian - E! Online

-Tuesday, January 19 was the last day in U.S. history a woman had never been vice president, the last day a person of color had never been vice president.
+Tuesday, January 19 was the last day in U.S. history a woman had never been vice president, the last day a Black person, a person of South Asian descent had never been vice president.
 And that's a BFD.

 In fact, the entire week of the 2021 presidential inauguration was filled historic, heartwarming and emotional moments.
 (All the tributes to Beau Biden really had us in our feels.)
 So, we're going to go out on a limb and say your mind wasn't fully focused on Hollywood.
 And you know what?
 That's OK because we're here to fill you in.